 The PR1000 retails at $599 at Bowflex and that is currently the best place to buy it.
 Never hurts purchasing directly from the manufacturer.
 Amazon used to have it for cheaper, but more recently it has been out of stock and is about $50 more expensive there.

-If you want to see how this machine stacks up to similar models, check out our Best Home Gym article for a handy home gym comparison chart.
+If you want to see how this machine stacks up to similar models, check out our Best Home Gym article.